Shakespeare in Pop Culture Series: Twelfth Night$60

 *Disclaimer* – Some of the play content and provided film content in this course are rated PG-13, and therefore that is the recommended age minimum for any courses in the series aside from this introductory course.
 Exception can be made with parental consent for younger ages.

-Start Date: February 1.
+Start Date: This course is not currently open for enrollment.
 Course consists of 4 lessons.
 Students will have two weeks after the last class is posted to complete the course.